microsoft/azure-schema-operator/docs/site/content/tutorials/kusto.md

   default    sample-adx-2  2         false     1       1        0
 ```

-and we can see that the 4th and 2nd revisions are the same - we rolled back the bad revision as requested by the template object:
+We can also see, that the 4th and 2nd revisions are the same.
+That's because we rolled back the faulty schema revision as requested by the template object:

 ```yaml
 spec: